timcastillogill/Ravenous_ReactApp/README.md

+# Ravenous React App

+This is a React web app that pulls restaurant data from the Yelp API in order for a user to view restaurants in the area they input.
+They can order by review count, review rating and best match.

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).